 Skip to main content

 Use WebRTCSession in the browser for WebRTC voice.
-Mint the credential on the server with Client.generateSessionToken and TRANSPORT_WEBRTC, pass token, url, room, and identity to the page, then connect.
+Mint the credential on the server with Client.generateSessionToken and TRANSPORT_WEBRTC, then pass webrtc_token (LiveKit media-room JWT), url, room, and identity to the client.
+The response also includes a platform token (session JWT) for other APIs; use webrtc_token for WebRTCSession.connect.

 Session token